gifton/Agentic-Workflow/agentic-natural/examples-gallery.md

 ### ETL Pipeline
 ```
-agentic workflow for data pipeline with checkpoints and metrics
+agentic natural for data pipeline with checkpoints and metrics
 optimized for reliability by small team
 ```